How to say no to a date request is not as simple a question as it may sound.

 It makes you friends

-Social mastery is also about getting it your way without hurting anyone.
+Social mastery is about getting it your way without hurting anyone.
 And not hurting people around you allows you to make -or keep- a friend.
-Good for you, good for the world.
+Good for the world, and good for you – Research shows that social liars are more popular-.

 It doesn’t makes enemies